 2 primary health care clinics

-2 community centers offering social & wellness support and income generation through social enterprise development, s.
+2 community centers offering social & wellness support.

 Active engagement with the Provincial government through the Sector Task Team for Older Persons (STTOP) for advocacy and innovation on behalf of our members

 Residents are able to live with security, eat nutritiously and meet their health and other basic needs with dignity and respect, on R1,810 per month

 Our social pensioners feel less vulnerable or overlooked because of their age

 Beneficiaries are largely kept out of health emergency situations, live relatively free of anxiety regarding their health with a better understanding of their medical treatments

 NOAH members have an improved sense of self-worth, hope and possibility

 Social pensioners are more connected and contributing in their families and communities without being disadvantaged/abused